CRA appeals $2.2 billion tax bill dispute decision that ruled in favour of Cameco | CBC News

 Cameco said it has already paid half of the $11-million bill for the three years in question and is expecting it will be refunded.

-The company hopes courts will be persuaded to apply the decision to the entire $2.2 billion tax bill.
+The company hopes courts will be persuaded to apply the decision to the entire $2.2 billion tax bill, which includes other tax years.

+"We had hoped the CRA would have accepted that decision and applied it to the other years in dispute, because the decision that came from the tax court was really thorough and clearly in Cameco's favour," Hyndman said.

+"There is nothing in the decision that we think would warrant a different outcome."

 In July, slow uranium prices meant Cameco indefinitely suspended production at its McArthur River and Key Lake operations.
 That resulted in the permanent layoff of 550 mine workers and 150 corporate head office employees.